7.7 Conflict Resolution

 Application to Nursing

-A competitive approach to conflict resolution may be appropriate in a clinical setting if a nurse leader realizes a nurse has made an error while preparing to administer IV medication to a patient.
+A competitive approach to conflict resolution may be appropriate in a clinical setting if a nurse leader realizes a nurse has made an error while preparing to administer IV medication to a client.
 The nurse leader may stop the nurse from inaccurately administering the medication and take over completing the procedure.
-In this case, the goal of patient safety outweighs the commitment to the relationship with that nurse.
-However, after patient safety is maintained, it would be inappropriate to continue the competitive approach when debriefing the nurse about a simple human error.
+In this case, the goal of client safety outweighs the commitment to the relationship with that nurse.
+However, after client safety is maintained, it would be inappropriate to continue the competitive approach when debriefing the nurse about a simple human error.
 Debriefing should focus on educating the nurse about policy and procedures to improve their performance.
-However, if it is determined the nurse was acting recklessly and disciplinary measures must be instituted by a manager, then the competitive approach may be appropriate.[15]
+However, if it is determined the nurse was acting recklessly and disciplinary measures must be instituted by a manager, then the competitive approach may be appropriate.[20]
 This approach to responding to errors is often referred to as “Just Culture.”

 Read more about Just Culture in the “Legal Implications” chapter.